shivannis/xandr-docs-public/xandr-docs/monetize/buying-microsoft-inventory.md

 ---
 title: Microsoft Monetize - Buying Microsoft Inventory
-description: This page explains how to target Microsoft Inventory and documentation links to learn more about buying specific Microsoft inventory. ms.date: 10/28/2023
+description: This page explains how to target Microsoft Inventory and provides documentation links to learn more about buying specific Microsoft inventory. ms.date: 10/28/2023
 ---